WarMechanic/AItheric-Magic/README.md

 # Contribution

-Feedback is much appreciated, feel free to raise issues on the Github or dm me on Discord (@WarMechanic)
+Feedback is much appreciated, feel free to raise issues on the Github or dm me on Discord (@warmechanic)

 I'm happy for people to fork and pull request additional content for this system.